voges/edu-nb/README.md

-# CLS notebooks
+# Educational notebooks

-This is a collection of educational [jupyter notebooks](https://jupyter.org) for the CLS (computational life sciences) course series.
+This is a collection of educational [jupyter notebooks](https://jupyter.org).

 ## Packages and environments